chrnas/floppy-borb/README.md

 ## Installation
 ### Play game
-To run game make sure Java is installed and launch the JavaOO.jar file
+1. To run game first make sure Java is installed.
+2. Download and launch the JavaOO.jar file.

 ### Development
 Clone this repo.